Code of Conduct

 Dr Tommy ThompsonAI and Games

 With 20 years experience in AI for video games, Tommy has become a trusted voice in the game AI community as he acts as a public speaker, science communicator, and industry advocate.
-His work is bolstered by his successful YouTube series 'AI and Games', that has accrued millions of views since it began in 2014.
+His successful YouTube series 'AI and Games', has accrued millions of views since it began in 2014.

 Dr Tommy ThompsonAI and Games

 With 20 years experience in AI for video games, Tommy has become a trusted voice in the game AI community as he acts as a public speaker, science communicator, and industry advocate.
-His work is bolstered by his successful YouTube series 'AI and Games', that has accrued millions of views since it began in 2014.
+His successful YouTube series 'AI and Games', has accrued millions of views since it began in 2014.

 closepopup